Sligo Weekender

 The Sligo Weekender is a weekly local newspaper published every Thursday in Sligo, County Sligo, in Ireland.
 It contains news of interest to Sligo town and county along with the surrounding counties of Leitrim, Roscommon and North Mayo.

 History

 The newspaper was founded in 1983 by Brian McHugh, initially as an advertising-funded 'freesheet' with some local news.
 In 1996, McHugh sold the publication to Thomas Crosbie Holdings (TCH), publisher of the Irish Examiner and other titles; he remained as editor.
 It became a paid-for newspaper in 2002.

 In December 2010, TCH sold the tabloid newspaper to Carrick-on-Shannon native Kevin Mitchell, who operated a printing company in Wexford.
-In 2019, it was purchased from Mitchell by Dorothy Crean.
-Since its purchase by Crean, it is one of the few regional newspapers in Ireland that is locally owned.
+Mitchell subsequently sold the newspaper and, as of 2022, it was owned by Dorothy Crean.

 Competition and circulation

 As of 2007, the newspaper's competition included the Sligo Champion and Sligo Post.
 According to circulation figures collated by the Audit Bureau of Circulations for late 2007, the Sligo Weekender then had a weekly circulation of approximately 7,900 copies.